perathambkk/unimplicit_shared_task_acl_2021/README.md

 The best result based on XLNet can be viewed as a colab file at https://colab.research.google.com/drive/1TQ5vy07WKCbF2T-DY7lEHQVdZtXO43n8?usp=sharing.

-(After the end of the challenge, we tried MPNEt and the result improves a bit ~0.4%. https://colab.research.google.com/drive/1NTUChSN2t1a968fWll4ScnokM2ZZOBGT?usp=sharing)
+(After the end of the challenge, we tried MPNet and the result improves a bit ~0.4%. https://colab.research.google.com/drive/1NTUChSN2t1a968fWll4ScnokM2ZZOBGT?usp=sharing)